-For more information on identifying replacement property, including alternative and multiple properties, see Deferred Exchanges in Chapter 1 of Publication 544.
+For more information on identifying replacement property, including alternative and multiple properties, see Deferred Exchanges in chapter 1 of Publication 544.

 Receipt requirement.
 The exchange must meet the receipt transaction requirement.
-The property must be received on or before the earlier of:
+The property must be received by the earlier of: